ddttom/my-pa11y-project/README.md

 - `internal_links.csv`: Analysis of internal links
 - `content_analysis.csv`: Content analysis results
 - Other CSV files with various metrics and analyses
+- `sitemap.xml`: the ideal sitemap for the crawled site. you can re-crawl using this to include orphaned links

+## Cache Rules

+If you pull a new pa11y project, remember to clear your '.cache' folder.
+When sites are updated remember to clear your cache. occasionally clear cache

 ## Configuration